falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 the same program.
 They might however, go down different branches (think if-statements!), but this is more expensive on the GPU than the CPU, and should in general be avoided as much as possible.
 Each thread will have its own local variables.
 Threads on a GPU are launched in groups.
 Depending on the platform and the API they will be called something different.
-In wgpu, which is what we will be using, it is called a workgroup, while in CUDA terminology it is called a warp.
-On Nvidia GPU's it will be at most 32 threads per workgroup and on AMD it will be at most 64 threads.
+In wgpu, which is what we will be using, it is called a work group, while in CUDA terminology it is called a warp.
+On Nvidia GPUs it will be at most 32 threads per work group and on AMD it will be at most 64 threads.
 The "at most" might seem a bit weird, but there is something called register pressure.
 All of the execution units that can run those 32 or 64 threads at the same time, share a lot of the same physical memory, so if your program uses lots of memory, you might have to decrease the amount of threads to have enough memory to run your program.

 Anyways.
-Once you decided to write a matrix-matrix multiplication shader, you need to figure out which threads are gonna go where.
+Once you decided to write a matrix multiplication shader, you need to figure out which threads are gonna go where.
 In that case, I would begin by launching 1 thread for every output element.

 When programming for a GPU you have some maximum amount of threads you can launch.
 This is usually